-- the maximum disciplinary action being considered; and - a date and time for the employee's mandatory interview, if one is to be conducted. - 2.
-In any case where the County believes cause for discharge, suspension, demotion, exists after completing the steps outlined in (F)(1) above, prior to making a determination as to whether such action should be taken against a regular employee, the County shall provide to the employee and the Association a written statement containing the following: - the alleged charge(s), violation(s) or area(s) of concern; - the rules, policies and/or procedures potentially violated; - the maximum disciplinary action being considered; and - a date and time for the employee and the Association to meet with County representatives to respond and present information on the employee's behalf.
+- the employee may have an Association representative present to assist the employee during the interview; - the Association, on behalf of the employee may assert their PECBA right to represent the employee in any disciplinary meeting or investigation; - the maximum disciplinary action being considered; and - a date and time for the employee's mandatory interview, if one is to be conducted. - 2.
+Pre-Disciplinary Hearing: In any case where the County believes just cause for economic discipline, exists after completing the steps outlined in (F)(1) above, prior to making a determination as to whether such action should be taken against a regular employee, the County shall provide to the employee and the Association a written statement containing the following: - the alleged charge(s), violation(s) or area(s) of concern; - the rules, policies and/or procedures potentially violated; - the employee may have an Association representative present to assist the employee during the interview; - the Association, on behalf of the employee may assert their PECBA right to represent the employee in any disciplinary meeting or investigation; - the maximum disciplinary action being considered; and - a date and time for the employee and/or the Association to meet with County designated disciplinary decision maker to respond and present information on the employee's behalf.